The purpose of meditation is to cultivate positive states of mind, conducive to peace and well-being, and overcome negative habits of mind.

 The classes will allow you to unwind your mind and return home relaxed and refreshed.
 They will provide you with new tools for dealing with stress, anxiety, and problems.
 They will also help you to overcome negative states of mind such as anger and jealousy, and to cultivate positive minds such as patience and love.

 The talks and guided meditations will provide you with the foundation for developing a powerful meditation practice which has many benefits.
 Meditation helps us to develop clarity and perspective so we can solve problems and deal with difficult situations in a positive and constructive way.

 We may have a wish to learn how to meditate, or to find out about Buddhism, but where do we start?

 The weekly drop-in classes at Kadampa Meditation Centre Wellington and its branches are the perfect place.
 The classes are designed both as a series and as stand-alone classes, so you can attend any class even if the series has already started.
 Training our mind through meditation depends on guidance from a qualified instructor initially and it is also invaluable to have the support of fellow practitioners.
 All drop-in classes are based on Geshe Kelsang Gyatso’s books and teachers will often reference a particular section of these books.
 This gives us the opportunity to deepen our familiarity with the topic by engaging in follow-up study.

 What happens at a class?

-Classes begin with chanted prayers or a simple guided breathing meditation to reduce stress, tension and distractions.
+Classes begin with a simple guided breathing meditation to reduce stress, tension and distractions.
 This is followed by a talk on how to incorporate meditation and Buddhist principles into daily life.
 This may include topics such as improving relationships, developing confidence, gaining peace of mind, coping with stress and dealing with anger.

 There is guided meditation at the end of the class to help us gain deeper experience of the subject of the class.
 The class concludes with question and answer, giving you the opportunity to clarify any points.